President’s Leadership Team Report February 3 and 10, 2021

 Jennifer Bielman, Administrative Assistant

-Jennifer Bielman provided training on the recently developed process for review and approval
+Jennifer Bielman provided training on the recently developed process for review and

 of agreements and contracts.
-PLT provided feedback on this streamlined process for securing
+PLT provided feedback on this streamlined process for

 approval for all agreements and contracts (below the $96k board limit).